What is ADHD?

 Some children are inattentive and impulsive but not hyperactive.
 They are termed as having Attention Deficit Disorder (ADD).
 Children with ADD are like those with ADHD, except that they do not exhibit much of the hyperactivity symptoms.

-Researchers estimate that ADHD occurs in as many as 20% of children below 18 years of age, or 3 – 5% of school-going children.
+Researchers estimate that ADHD occurs in as many as 3 – 5% of school-going children.
 That translates into two ADHD children in a class of 40 in the Singapore context.
 ADHD/ADD is usually diagnosed when the child is aged 6 - 10, although some children may be diagnosed earlier or later.
 Boys are 4 - 6 times more likely than girls to have ADHD/ADD.
 Hence in this website, the male gender will be used when referring to the ADHD/ADD child.